Curran-WFU/WWTP-Metagenomic-Tools/README.md

 A.  Components in this site.

 Four database files:

   The database of seven Activated Sludeg Aeration Basins, MGIT.A_H.Ex.C.500.Genera.Freq.csv ;

   The same database but without the ASB from Switzerland, MGIT.A_H.Ex.EC.500.Genera.Freq.csv ;

   A metagenome from an ASB effluent that produced foam in the final clarifer, A.I.Fm1.4663792.3_organism_genus_hits.csv ;

-  A metagenome from an ASB in Switzerland, A.e.Switzerland.4568625.3_organism_genus_hits.csv .
+  A metagenome from a high-ammonia adapted ASB in Switzerland, A.e.Switzerland.4568625.3_organism_genus_hits.csv .

 A program, "MG_Plotter.ipynb", that will make plots of your input file vs. the reference ASB database.